 As the daughter of a small business owner and a minority entrepreneur herself, Assistant Deputy Mayor Guzman is a strong advocate for local economic growth.
 During the COVID-19 pandemic, she recognized the urgent needs of the business community and championed efforts to support them.
 In 2021, she voiced strong support for the creation of the Sunrise Small Business Academy, which received unanimous approval from the City Commission.

-For the past 10 years, my children and I have been deeply involved in volunteering and serving our community.
-Our journey began with my oldest son, who was honored with the Youth Impact Award from HandsOn Broward and received national recognition from President Barack Obama for his early commitment to civic engagement.
-His example inspired my two younger children to follow in his footsteps, each developing a strong passion for helping others and making a difference.
+For the past 10 years, Commissioner Jacqueline Guzman and her children have been deeply involved in community service and volunteer work.
+Their journey began with her oldest son, who received the Youth Impact Award from HandsOn Broward and national recognition from President Barack Obama for his early dedication to civic engagement.
+Inspired by his example, her two younger children also developed a strong commitment to giving back.

-As a former PTO President of Westpine Middle School, I founded Panthers with a Purpose, a student-led volunteer group that empowers youth to give back to the community through group service projects.
-I also established the Adopt-a-Street program on 50th Street to instill a sense of civic responsibility and pride in our neighborhood.
-Additionally, I championed the creation of the Teen Summit program in Sunrise, giving local youth a platform to engage, lead, and voice their ideas.
+As a former PTO President at Westpine Middle School, Commissioner Guzman founded Panthers with a Purpose, a student-led volunteer group focused on community service.
+She also launched the Adopt-a-Street program on 50th Street to promote civic pride and responsibility and was instrumental in creating the Teen Summit program in Sunrise, offering youth a platform to lead, engage, and share their ideas.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.